jpillora/spy/README.md

 # Spy

-Spy is a simple, general purpose, cross platform, file spy written in Go (Golang).
+Spy is a simple, general purpose, cross platform, file system watcher written in Go (Golang).
 Spy takes a `directory` and a `program` and runs `program` whenever a file in `directory` changes.

 ### Install